agumih/Text-Based-Adventure-Game/README.md

 🔹 Prerequisites
 Install .NET SDK.

 A C# IDE (Visual Studio recommended) or a command-line compiler.

 🔹 Run the Game
-Open the project in Visual Studio.
+- Open the project in Visual Studio.
-Set the main file as the startup project.
+- Set the main file as the startup project and run it.
-Click Run.

 📝 How to Play
 **Command	Description**